kasargeant/unseen/README.md

 **Unseen** is a micro-library designed to provide a robust and performant foundation for building SPAs and other front-end applications.

+It is a library - in the Backbone.js sense - that provides developers with a selection of core components that they can use or ignore as their needs require.

+It does not force "buy-in" to some one all encompassing framework of UI Truth!
+So unlike many other "solutions", you will not have to refactor your entire codebase to be able to use what it offers!

+For example, if you want to use Unseen's powerful data model and back-end support - but with React or Vue providing the visuals - you can.

 ## INSTALLATION